Skip to content

 Answer: The assassination of Archduke Franz Ferdinand of Austria-Hungary on June 28, 1914, in Sarajevo, by Gavrilo Princip.
 Austria-Hungary declared war on Serbia one month later, and alliance obligations pulled in the other powers.

-Why it stumps people: The event itself is well-known.
-Here’s what catches people: the assassination was not the cause of WWI.
-It was the trigger that detonated decades of accumulated tension: alliance systems, imperial competition, militarism and nationalism.
-Calling it “the cause” is one of the most common oversimplifications in any history trivia quiz.
+Knowing the event isn’t the same as knowing its job.
+The assassination was not the cause of WWI.
+It was the trigger that set off decades of stockpiled tension: alliance systems, imperial competition, militarism and nationalism.
+Call it “the cause” and you’ve fallen for one of the most worn-out oversimplifications in any history trivia quiz.

 American History Questions (34-43)

-American history trivia questions on LearnClash cover the Revolution, the Civil War, westward expansion, and the constitutional amendments that reshaped the nation.
-These 10 US history trivia questions test how well you know the details behind the dates you learned in school.
+American history trivia on LearnClash runs through the Revolution, the Civil War, westward expansion, and the amendments that rewired the nation.
+These 10 US history trivia questions go after the details hiding behind the dates you memorized in school.
+The dates you remember.
+The details you probably don’t.

 34. What city served as the first capital of the United States under the Constitution?
 (Easy)